 You are encouraged to come along and attend a class and see if this approach to yoga and Carmen as a teacher resonates with you.
 There is no expectation or obligation required from you.
 It is suggested you come at least a little earlier, if you are attending for the first time, to meet Carmen.
 If you are visiting you are most welcome to come along and join in.
 See below for the timetable.

 Tuesdays – St Johns Room / Link Way – Wanaka- 9:45 -10:45 am: Gentle Yoga for Good Health and Calmness

 Thursdays- Community Hub/Mcdougall St -Wanaka- 9.45-10.45 am: Gentle Yoga for Good Health and Calmness

 The structure of Yoga in the Community allows for no-one to be turned away.
 A modest amount is charged for the class for those that have the means to pay.
 Casual rate of $12 or $100 concession for 10 classes used at discretion, while those whom find themselves in a time of hardship can practice at no cost, no questions asked.

-The modest fees and our practice of Yoga for good health & calmness, gives back to the fundamental community organisation of ST Johns & the Community Hub, through venue hire alongside a small teacher wage.
-While the kind donation of private benefactor, myself and contribution also from the community Hub offers the community access to quality Yoga faciliation without becoming hindered by cost.
+The modest fees and practice of Yoga for good health & calmness, gives back to the fundamental community organisation of ST Johns & the Community Hub, through venue hire alongside a small teacher wage.
+While the kind donation of private benefactor, Carmen and contribution also from the community Hub offers the community access to quality Yoga faciliation without becoming hindered by cost.